omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ![guidepic3](https://github.com/omgitskuei/RPiDev/blob/main/RPi400/Cyberdeck_Stats_Monitor/pic/photos/guidepic3.JPG?raw=false "Guide, Step 3")

-:heavy_exclamation_mark:  The file structure of the folder `Cyberdeck_Stats_Monitor` must remain unchanged.
+:heavy_exclamation_mark:  The file structure of the folder `Cyberdeck_Stats_Monitor` must remain unchanged as these files and (except the .service, .timer files) their relative locations to each other are essential.

     .
     ├── /library
         ├── /waveshare_epd